 Now, if you do not have an existing Azure AD connect set up, the first thing you need to attempt is to install and configure Azure AD connect.
 Below is the high level steps you need to perform.

-- Disable any active synchronization mechanism which is in place now.
+- Disable any active synchronization mechanism (Some directory to Azure AD) which is in place now.

 - Download and Install the Azure AD Connect tool in your server.
 Installation steps here.
 Below are few tips to consider while configuring Azure AD connect: